c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 *Redline Stealer* stores results of data collected from the victim machine in a data contract, which is created with the data member `ID`.
 The value of this data member is `100822` originating from `Arguments.ID`, which is decrypted using `StringDecrypt.Read` and `ID` serves as the build ID.

 ![build_id](images/b8160dbd643f3717cd2ffc345e2a47e6ce072cc5898afb548dc50468fcafa4ff.png)
-*Figure placeholder.
+*Figure 4.
 Redline Stealer Build ID ([reference](https://www.esentire.com/blog/esentire-threat-intelligence-malware-analysis-redline-stealer))*

 ### Modules